owanturist/react-impulse/README.md

 ): [null | undefined | T, React.Dispatch<A>]
 ```

-The hook that is similar to `React.useDispatch` but for `InnerStore` instances.
+A hook that is similar to `React.useDispatch` but for `InnerStore` instances.
 It subscribes to the store changes and returns the current value and a function to dispatch an action.

 - `store` is an `InnerStore` instance but can be `null` or `undefined` as a bypass when there is no need to subscribe to the store's changes.
 - `update` is a function that transforms the current value and the dispatched action into the new value.